Cut your LLM bill by 7–50%, depending on your workload.

 Frequently asked

-The system is fail-safe.
-If compression can't be applied confidently, your prompt goes through untouched — you just don't save tokens on that message.
-You'll never get a broken response because of compression.
+The system is fail-safe by design.
+If compression cannot be applied confidently, your prompt passes through untouched — you just don't save tokens on that message.
+Under normal operation the compressed prompt reaches the model and responses should match the original within the equivalence bounds we publish; if the engine can't compress safely, you get the uncompressed path rather than a degraded one.
 Worst case is zero savings, not worse quality.

-ChatGPT (GPT-4o) is a strong all-rounder — great for general questions, writing, and brainstorming.
+GPT-4o is a strong all-rounder — great for general questions, writing, and brainstorming.
 Claude is known for natural writing and careful, thoughtful responses.
-Gemini has the deepest reasoning and largest context window.
+Gemini has a large context window and strong reasoning on structured problems.
 Grok is fast and conversational with less filtering.
-Try all four and see which one clicks for you.
+Try each and see which fits your workload.

 Yes.
-The Free tier gives you SDK access, 10,000 requests per month, and a savings dashboard — no credit card required.
-You get the same compression technology as paid tiers.
-When you're ready for higher limits and advanced optimization, Pro and Enterprise are there.
+The Free tier gives you the drop-in proxy endpoint — point your existing OpenAI or Anthropic SDK at Ordica with one environment variable — 10,000 requests per month, and a savings dashboard.
+No credit card required.
+You get the same compression engine as paid tiers.
+When you're ready for higher limits and the full optimization profile, Pro and Enterprise are there.

 We charge a percentage of your measured savings — 30% on Pro, 20% on Enterprise.
 If compression saves you $100, you keep $70 (Pro) or $80 (Enterprise).
 If it saves you nothing, you pay nothing.
 Your dashboard shows every dollar in real time.
 No flat fees, no minimums, no surprises.